 A household is defined under of the s.258 Housing Act 2004 as: Persons are to be regarded as forming a single household if:

-b) if a couple are living as husband or wife (or equivalent relationship).
+- if a couple is living as husband or wife (or equivalent relationship)

 How do I apply for an HMO Licence?

-The fee is £938.40 for the first 6 lets, and £51 per additional lettable unit thereafter.
+The fee is £995 for the first six lets, and £50 per additional lettable unit thereafter.

 HMO Licence Register in Southend

-The HMO Licence Register is used to identify licensed HMOs and management arrangements.
+The register and its content is a statutory requirement on the council.
+It is to identify licensed HMOs and management arrangements.
 It is not meant for marketing purposes and none of the individuals or organisations mentioned within this register have given their consent for such use.
+The HMO register directory is continually being updated.
+If you need to rely on the register for any legal purposes, please email the private sector housing team to request a copy of the current HMO licence register.